Flag of Kent: History

 The White Horse Stone, near Aylesford, Kent, allegedly named for the flag of Hengist and Horsa.

 The reverse side of a Cantiaci coin, with a horse.

 The origin of the horse as a symbol for Kent is unknown, but a common story relates to the Jutes, post-Roman settlers in England from modern-day Denmark.
 Historians such as the Venerable Bede describe the leaders of the Jutes to have been brothers named Hengist and Horsa, derived from the Old English words for "stallion" and "horse" respectively.
-However, records of the existence of these brothers don't arise until writings from the 9th century, though the Jutish invasion is said to have begun in the 5th, and many today believe them to be legendary.
+However, records of the existence of these brothers do not arise until writings from the 9th century, though the Jutish invasion is said to have begun in the 5th, and many today believe them to be legendary.
 That said, they purportedly flew a banner of a white horse, and a sandstone megalith known as the White Horse Stone in Aylesford is said to have been erected in the name of Horsa.

 Another theory is that the horse originated from the design stamped on the currency of several pre-Roman English kings, such as Dubnovellaunus of the Cantiaci, the tribe from which Kent possibly derives its name.
 Historian James Lloyd equates the White Horse of Kent with the Saxon Steed, a continental emblem, though suggesting the two symbols derive from a common root rather than the one from the other.
 The continental emblem can be found from the coat of arms of Lower Saxony, the Dutch region of Twente, and the House of Welf, who adapted it in the late 14th century.
 Lloyd confirms the existence of a Celtic horse cult in pre-Roman Kent; and points out that the Saxon emblem of the brother's time was the dragon, and that Kent was a Jutish, rather than a Saxon kingdom.
 He further suggests the Saxon Steed motif was invented in the 14th century "as a faux ancient symbol for the Saxons", being derived from an account by Gobelinus of the myth of Hengist and Horsa in Britain, thus tracing both emblems independently to the same source.

-Richard Verstegan's work A Restitution of Decayed Intellegence is the earliest record in print of Kent's flag being a banner with a horse charge, which is illustrated being carried by Hengist and Horsa as they invade Great Britain.
+Richard Verstegan's work A Restitution of Decayed Intelligence is the earliest record in print of Kent's flag being a banner with a horse charge, which is illustrated being carried by Hengist and Horsa as they invade Great Britain.
 John Speed referenced the horse as a symbol of Kent in his writings several times, though showed the flag not to be just a horse banner but the shield and crown on the flag too.